 Note: Painting has been removed from NOI and is included in normalized capital expenditure for all years.

 Consolidated Statements of Financial Position

-The following sets forth the statement of financial position representing the financial year ended December 31, 2022, December 31, 2021and December 31, 2020.
+The following sets forth the Consolidated Statement of Financial Position representing the financial year ended December 31, 2023, December 31, 2022 and December 31, 2021.